 - Use overnight soaked dried figs and plums instead of a banana for an improved digestion.

-- Frozen berries (antioxidants, vitamin C, manganese, anti-inflammatory, anti-cancer properties).
-Defrost them overnight by putting them in the fridge.
+- Add frozen berries (antioxidants, vitamin C, manganese, anti-inflammatory, anticancer properties).
+They give the meal a nice sourness.
 Frozen strawberries release a lot of water.
-They give the meal a nice sourness.

-- If you don’t have much time in the morning or no available hot water, prepare ahead OVERNIGHT OATS with cold drinking water for the whole week each in a separate jar.
-They keep well in the fridge for up to 5 days and are usually served straight form the fridge.
-Don’t use instant oats, because they will turn to complete mush.
+- If you don’t have much time in the morning or no available hot water, prepare ahead OVERNIGHT OATS with cold drinking water.
+Since they keep well in the fridge for up to 5 days, you can already prepare the breakfast for the whole week, each in a separate jar.